-- Written praise e.g. a positive comment on work, report, - Verbal praise e.g. to the child, parent, another adult in school - Peer group praise e.g. a clap, name read out in class assembly - Merit points, certificates for academic and non-academic achievement - 'Splat' badges and special curriculum badges - Trophies and Special Awards e.g. Citizenship

-• Placing value on achievements e.g. work shown to another class, work photocopied to take home, work shown in assembly or 'tweeted' to the wider school community

-- Special responsibilities e.g. being a monitor/house captain, Digital Leader, School Council rep. - Child, group or class, singled out as a role model - Deputy's rewards including a letter of praise sent home - Sitting on the VIP bench in assembly

-• Children will be encouraged to reward their peers or members of staff to share positive behaviour seen from a younger viewpoint.
+- Written praise e.g. a positive comment on work, report, - Verbal praise e.g. to the child, parent, another adult in school - Peer group praise e.g. a clap, name read out in class assembly - House points, certificates for academic and non-academic achievement - 'Splat' badges and special curriculum badges - Trophies and Special Awards e.g. Citizenship - Placing value on achievements e.g. work shown to another class, work photocopied to take home, work shown in assembly or 'tweeted' to the wider school community - Special responsibilities e.g. being a House Captain, Digital Leader, School Council rep. - Child, group or class, singled out as a role model - Deputy's rewards including a letter of praise sent home - Sitting on the VIP bench in assembly/mascot carrier - Children will be encouraged to reward their peers or members of staff to share positive behaviour seen from a younger viewpoint. - Work published on 'PCP Pupil Bloggers' or Twitter feeds.